-In the summer of 479 BC, the large Persian force lead by King Xerxes invaded Greece.
-The Greeks tried to hold the Persian force with 300 Spartiates and 7000 hoplites under the leadership of King Leonidas in a narrow pass.
-Despite of gallant efforts of Spartan, Persia conquered the Thermopylae and had several victories in Artemisium, Thessaly, Boeotia, Euboea, and Attica.
-However, they lost the Battle of Salamis.
+In the summer of 479 BC, a large Persian force led by King Xerxes invaded Greece.
+The Greeks tried to hold the Persian force with 300 Spartiates and 7,000 hoplites under the leadership of King Leonidas in a narrow pass.
+Despite the gallant efforts of the Spartans, Persia conquered Thermopylae and had several victories in Artemisium, Thessaly, Boeotia, Euboea, and Attica.
+However, the Persians lost the Battle of Salamis.
 Then Xerxes retreated and returned to Asia with half of his army.
 He put Mardonius in charge in Boeotia.

-The 60,000 hoplites, under the command of Spartan’s King Pausanius, marched towards Boeotia to seek battle with the Persians.
-The Historic battle took place near Plataea (modern Plataiai) in Boeotia.
+The 60,000 hoplites, under the command of the Spartan king, Pausanius, marched towards Boeotia to fight the Persians.
+The historic battle took place near Plataea (modern Plataiai) in Boeotia.
 A huge portion of the Persian army was trapped in the camp and slaughtered.
-This battle allegedly happened on the same day at the Battle of Mycale and marked the end the invasion started by the Persians.
+This battle allegedly happened on the same day as the Battle of Mycale and marked the end of the Persian invasion.